USMNT Gold Cup grades: Which youngsters helped their stock most?

 [ MORE: USMNT B-team shocks heavy favorites Mexico in Gold Cup final (video) ]

 Sunday’s final was held on Aug.
-1, which means 2022 World Cup qualifying is officially starts next month.
-Despite the fact that Gregg Berhalter picked a squad heavy on MLS youngsters and European-based players facing somewhat uncertain futures at their current clubs, a number of players made a strong impression ahead of the September qualifiers.
+1, which means 2022 World Cup qualifying officially starts next month.
+Despite the fact that Gregg Berhalter picked a squad heavy on MLS youngsters and European-based players facing somewhat uncertain futures at their current clubs, a number of players made strong impressions ahead of the September qualifiers.

 Has a path to first-team USMNT minutes